dejanpan/dji_phantom_plant_counting/README.rst

 - Fly with the drone (Use DJI Go app) and shoot around 50 pictures of a checkeboard from close (0.5m), far (5m) and in between.
 Also from different angles.
 - Copy images in one folder and use ``image_file_to_ros_topic.cpp`` tool to publishes images as ROS messages.
 Use ``rosbag record dji_camera/image_raw`` to record a ROS bag file.
 - Use https://github.int.bosppaa.com/deepfield/phenotyping/tree/indigo-develop/calibration_tools to calibrate the camera and generate CameraInfo.yaml.
+- Run `roslaunch calibration_tools mono_calibrator_17x11x0.042.launch camera:=dji_camera` to start pattern detector.
+- Start rqt, load the mono calibrator widget, add 2 image views (one for the raw image topic, one for the pattern detector)
+- Play the bag file and use the widget to add detected patterns for the calibrator.
+When your done click calibrate and commit.
+In the terminal where you started rqt you will see the printed sensor_msgs::CameraInfo.
+Copy the values to your yaml files.

 ----------
 Record plant images